mahendrapaipuri/ceems/website/docs/deployments/guide.md

 #### CEEMS Exporter

 At minimum, CEEMS exporter must be configured with the CLI arguments that enable the relevant collectors.
-This can be done using environment variables which can be provided to systemd service file installed by the package.
-For instance, to enable SLURM collector and to disable collector metrics, following must be added to systemd service file
+This can be done using environment variables which can be provided to the systemd service file installed by the package.
+For instance, to enable the SLURM collector and to disable collector metrics, the following must be added to the systemd service file:

 ```bash
 whoami